athomasq/athomasq.github.io/essays/investing-in-public.md

 My companies are the best.

 My editor (me) says I should probably write a little more about them, so here's a list.
-For each company I've also included the category, a brief description, and some reasons why the investment committee (also me) picked them.
+For each company I've also included the category, a brief description, and some reasons why my investment committee (also me) picked them.

 🧠 **[Daloopa](https://www.daloopa.com/)** [AI] -- AI-driven data extraction and inference for financial back offices.
 Invested because I like the premise of using modern ML techniques to automate processes that are hugely costly and time-consuming for Wall St (and other) firms.